-Media & Learning Designer
+Media and Communication Designer

 While obtaining her Master of Public Administration (MPA) in International Development from the London School of Economics and Political Science, Dina Bokai worked on a capstone project with BBC Media Action to assess the value that social media adds to governance programming in Palestine and Bangladesh.
 She also obtained a BSc.
 (Hons) in Economics from the University of Birmingham in the UK, she wrote her dissertation on NGO competition in the aid and humanitarian emergencies field.